Italy and Croatia Itinerary Ideas (7-14 Days)

 Once you are checked in and settled, take the Metro or venture by foot to the Colosseum and Roman Forum.
 Take a guided tour of these monumental museums, or just enjoy their atmosphere and snap some photos from the outside!

 Day 2: Explore Historical Rome

-From here, it’s a short stroll over to the famous Piazza Navona.
-There are dozens of quaint eateries here looking over the square.
-It’s a great place to grab lunch or at least a gelato!
+Next, make the short walk over to the famous Piazza Navona.
+There are dozens of quaint eateries here looking over the square making it a great place to grab lunch or at least a gelato!

 Make your way down Via dei Coronari and cross the ancient Ponte Sant’ Angelo bridge to arrive at the Castel Sant’ Angelo, a second-century castle and museum.
 Tour here, or walk down Via della Conciliazione to reach Vatican City.